pyocd/pyOCD/docs/api/using_session_options.md

 session.options.set('reset_type') = 'system'
 ```

+Note that `.get()` does not take an optional second parameter for a default value if the session option is unset.
+Instead, this default value is determined from the session option's definition.

 ## Priority layers

 Session options have a priority based on their source.
 The `OptionsManager` class implements these priorities as an ordered sequence of layers from front (high priority) to back (low priority).
 Each layer is a dict of option name to value.
-There is also an implicit lowest-priority layer from which default values specified in the option definition are derived.
+There is also an implicit lowest-priority layer derived from default values specified in the option definitions.

 The priorities of the different sources, from front to back:

 1. Keyword arguments to the `Session` constructor.
-Applies to most command-line arguments.
+Applies to most dedicated command-line arguments.
 2. _options_ parameter to `Session` constructor.
 Applies to `-O` command-line arguments.
 3. Probe-specific options from a config file.
 4. Global options from a config file.